 Employers requiring COVID-19 vaccinations or testing as part of a COVID-19 return-to-work program need a workplace health policy, a plan, and technology for status tracking.
 As you develop your plan, consider what health information to collect, how to collect it, how to keep sensitive data secure and private, and which metrics will supply the most valuable insights for decision makers.

 What Information Should Employers Collect?

-The type of COVID-19-related documentation you collect may be your company’s decision or may be mandated.
+The type of COVID-19-related documentation you collect might be your company’s decision or might be mandated.
 Some employers accept an employee’s self-report of vaccination or testing, while others require the employee to sign an attestation form.
 Other employers require proof of vaccination or testing — either via a visual inspection of a vaccination card or other document, or an upload of a digital record to store in the human resources system.
 Keep in mind that such information changes over time, so be prepared with a way to request and accept updates.

 Collecting COVID-19 Health Status

 The accurate collection of COVID-19 status information from hundreds or even thousands of employees can seem like an impossible task without the use of technology such as automated workflows and message templates to manage the process.
 Larger organizations face the challenge of managing this process at enterprise scale.
 However, organizations of all sizes will benefit from a tracking system that automates as much manual effort as possible.